 #8.
 Over-Concentrate Your Portfolio: If you own a top-heavy portfolio with large weightings, sleeping at night can be challenging, and also force average investors to make bad decisions at the wrong times (i.e., buy high and sell low).
 While over-concentration can be risky, over-diversification can eat away at performance as well – owning a 100 different mutual funds is costly and inefficient.

 #9.
-Stuff Money Under Your Mattress: With interest rates at the lowest levels in more than half a century, stuffing money under the mattress in the form of CDs (Certificates of Deposit), money market accounts, and low-yielding Treasuries that are earning next to nothing is counter-productive for many investors.
+Stuff Money Under Your Mattress: With interest rates at the lowest levels in a generation, stuffing money under the mattress in the form of CDs (Certificates of Deposit), money market accounts, and low-yielding Treasuries that are earning next to nothing is counter-productive for many investors.
 Compounding this problem is inflation, a silent killer that will quietly disintegrate your hard earned investment portfolio.
-In other words, a penny saved inefficiently will depreciate rapidly.
+In other words, a penny saved inefficiently will lead to a penny depreciating rapidly.

 #10.
-Forget Your Mistakes: Investing is a very challenging game, and it is not getting any easier.
+Forget Your Mistakes: Investing is difficult enough without naively repeating the same mistakes.
 As Albert Einstein said, “Insanity is doing the same thing, over and over again, but expecting different results.”
 Mistakes will be made and it behooves investors to document them and learn from them.
-Brushing your mistakes under the carpet may make you temporarily feel better emotionally, but does nothing to help your returns.
+Brushing your mistakes under the carpet may make you temporarily feel better emotionally, but will not help your financial returns.